dar-dev/companion-module-classx-mixboard/companion/HELP.md

 - Enable `protocollog` in the module settings to log all incoming TCP responses for debugging.
 - Watch Companion’s log for connection status or errors.

----

-## License

-MIT License

----

 ## Maintainer

-This module is maintained by Dar of ClassX.
+This module is maintained by Dar of ClassX®.

 For issues or contributions, please use the [GitHub Issues](https://github.com/dar-dev/companion-module-classx-mixboard/issues) page.